dannyRua/holbertonschool-shell/basics/README.md

-ls -l -la > list files in long format including hide file ls -l -la -na > same shit plus, list files with user and group IDs numerically mkdir > to create a new directory rm > delete a file
+ls -l -la > list files in long format including hide file ls -l -la -na > same shit plus, list files with user and group IDs numerically mkdir > to create a new directory rm > delete a file rmdir > delete a directory